Authors of section

 4. Fixation of open fractures

-Open fractures need
+Open fractures need the following:

-• surgical stabilization, usually external
+• Surgical stabilization, either internal or external

 Bony stability in open fractures helps associated soft-tissue wounds to recover, by providing the best possible setting for soft-tissue healing and resistance to infection.